-How to spot signs of poisoning in dogs and how to react!
+How to spot signs and symptoms of poisoning in dogs and how to react

 A comprehensive guide to dog poisoning and how you can prevent it